TaraRhoseyn/javascript_card_memory_game/README.md

 **Solution** - This bug took a few fixes in various parts of the codebase.
 The first step was changing the times at which different functions were executed.
 Originally, the function to test for matches was executed 400 miliseconds after being called, so that the user had time to view the front face of the cards before they were turned over if they weren't a match.

 I created a new function that switches incorrect cards back to the card back outside of the matching function.
 I then took away the setTimeout time on when the matching function was called, and instead placed that setTimeout on the new changeCardBack function instead.
+So when a card is clicked, the match function is executed immediately but the card stays for 400 miliseconds and is then turned back by a seperate function.

 Original code:`